starlut/flutter-chat-demo/README.md

 A chat application front end developed with Flutter.
 PHP backend was used.
 Firebase Push notification was used for real time chatting.

+All db files and php webservices are included